Belkin / Linksys - Linksys Product Team

 GOAL:

-Designed a device-centric control interface in Linksys Smart WiFi, enabling users to view and manage network devices, monitor features and usage, and receive actionable status and notifications.
+Design a device-centric control interface in Linksys Smart WiFi, enabling users to view and manage network devices, monitor features and usage, and receive actionable status and notifications.

 PROCESS: